jesusfurio/rke_roles/roles/rke-cluster/README.md

 Requirements
 --------------
-Inventory file with server IP in group calling "cluster".
+Inventory file with servers IP´s in group calling "cluster" and subgroup with control-plane, etcd and worker IP´s.

 Role Variables
 --------------